In The Future, driving long distances in a car is going to be a very different experience.

 - Back to the Future Part II begins with Doc, Marty, and Jennifer arriving in the year 2015 inadvertently flying against traffic on a highway specifically designed for Flying Cars.

 - All cars, including trucks, also drive on spheres instead of wheels, allowing them to move in a direction different from where the vehicle is facing.
 Makes parallel parking a lot easier.
-That is, if they parked their cars, which they don't.
+That is if they parked their cars, which they don't.
 They put cars in garages that look like the dry cleaners coat rack.
+Better hope all your items are secured.

 - Highways in Minority Report are substantially different from those in the present day, allowing some cars to drive themselves, let law enforcement easily intercept cars harboring suspected criminals by changing the vehicle's travel route and destination, and (most notable of all) drive up vertical roads.